planets Crossword Puzzles

 Across

-- the only star in our solar system
+- the third planet in the solar system.

 Down